beejjorgensen/bgpython/src/bgpython_chapter_06_flow.md

 Sometimes developers (but more usually hardware folks) describe these operations in what are called _truth tables_.
-A truth table shows what the output of a Boolean expression will be for some given inputs.
+A truth table shows what the result of a Boolean expression will be for some given inputs.

-Often these inputs and outputs use `1` to represent `True` and `0` to represent `False`^[Ooooo! `1`s and `0`s!
+Often these tables use `1` to represent `True` and `0` to represent `False`^[Ooooo! `1`s and `0`s!
 Binary!
 For just a moment, here, we're getting a glimpse of the deep workings of the machine.].

 Here are some truth tables for the operations we've seen so far.